 The Yew avenue is one of the oldest original features in the garden.
 Also known as the Yew grove it is believed to have been first planted in the early 17th Century.
 The oldest yew is thought to be around 350-400 years old.
 We have replanted some of the missing Yews in order to give a better sense of the original avenue layout.

 The Japanese garden

 The Japanese garden is another in the suite of Edwardian gardens which we believe was designed by Thomas Mawson.
-The Japanese garden is an Edwardian interpretation of the Japanese stroll garden in which people are invited to walk around and explore, usually around a central pond or lake.
 Bonsai trees sat in pots alongside fountains, metal cranes and a giant bronze stag kept watch over the garden.
-Needless to say that we will not seek to replicate these designs, we will however aim to plant some Japanese plant species and seek to restore the paths and water features in the future.
+We will not replicate these designs, but will however plant some Japanese plant species and restore the paths and water features in the future.

 The sweet scented garden

 In the Edwardian heyday of the sweet scented garden you would have passed through dense shrub planting designed to enclose the garden and to hide it from view.
 This garden is all but lost; the tree planting which took place here has almost obliterated the shape of the paths and beds which were once planted with scented geranium, lilies and nepeta.
 The strange stone cairns are water features, there are taps in the back (if you care to look) – they don’t work, we have tried!
-We will not seek to restore this garden but aim to retain the lost and romantic feel of it.
+We aim to retain the lost and romantic feel of this garden.